-- General Fund balance the balance at 1 April 2012 was £1.793 million and this was increased during 2012/13 to £1.805 million at 31 March 2013.
-The Council's policy is to retain a minimum General Fund balance of £1 million to cover contingencies and emergencies. £0.064 million has been set aside to support the budget in 2013/14 and the balance of £0.741 million can be used to support future years' budgets. - Earmarked Reserves In addition to the General Fund balance the Council maintains earmarked reserves that are held for specific purposes.
+- General Fund balance the balance at 1 April 2014 was £1.885 million and this was increased during 2014/15 to £2.001 million at 31 March 2015.
+The Council's policy is to retain a minimum General Fund balance of £1 million to cover contingencies and emergencies. - Earmarked Reserves In addition to the General Fund balance the Council maintains earmarked reserves that are held for specific purposes.
 They are provided to meet future and known commitments, support the budget in the future and, in some cases, to spread expenditure over a number of years.
-At

-1 April 2012, earmarked reserves stood at £10.554 million and reduced to £9.522 million at 31 March 2013.
+At 1 April 2014, earmarked reserves stood at £9.071 million and increased to £10.716 million at 31 March 2015.
+The increase primarily relates to the creation of the "notional" Business Rates Reserve of £1.276 million being the compensating adjustment for the notional deficit on the "collection fund".